anxiety, depression, relationship and self-esteem therapist in san francisco, los angeles, and throughout california

 • People-pleasing and codependency

-• Exploring identity and self (quarter-life, mid-life crisis, racial/ethnic)
+• Exploring identity and self (quarter-life, mid-life crisis, cultural/ethnic, sexual orientation)

 • 1st, 1.5 and 2nd generation Asians and Asian-Americans